-At Colton Hills we recommend the EBacc for many of our students as a sensible pathway, in line with government guidance to offer this to all students.
+At Colton Hills we recommend the EBacc for most of our students as a sensible pathway, in line with government guidance to offer this to all students.

 However, we do make sure that all students have the right curriculum offer for them.
-If you have any questions or concerns about taking it/not taking it, you can speak to a member of staff.